TangereJs/at-form-lookup/README.md

   - enum - which items are available for selection as array of strings `["value1", "value2", ..., "valueN"]`
   - xvaluelist - which items are available for selection as array of title, value pairs `[{ title: "Item 1", vlaue: "value1"}, { title: "Item 2", value: "value2"}, ... , { title: "Item N", value: "valueN"}]`

-Properties that govern `REMOTE_DATA` mode of operation are ignored, witch the exception of `URL` property which switches modes.
+Properties that govern `REMOTE_DATA` mode of operation are ignored, with the exception of `URL` property which switches modes.

 ##### Mode `REMOTE_DATA`
 Properties that govern how `REMOTE_DATA` mode of operation works are as follows